-At a glance, accomplishments of Cambridge Naturals include more than four decades in business, spanning two generations of family, numerous charitable initiatives and an immeasurable impact on their community in Cambridge, Mass.
-Second-Generation Co-Owner Emily Kanter?s vision encourages sustainability and equity in all facets of business, and we were fortunate enough to have her share that with us.
+At a glance, the accomplishments of Cambridge Naturals include more than four decades in business, spanning two generations of family, numerous charitable initiatives, and an immeasurable impact on their community in Cambridge, Mass.
+Second-Generation Co-Owner Emily Kanter’s vision encourages sustainability and equity in all facets of business, and we were fortunate enough to have her share that with us.

 About 17 years ago, we shifted our model.
-It was in part due to the intense competition in natural foods, but we were also in a location where we didn?t have parking and at that point in time.
-A lot of people were shopping in larger grocery stores and sort of doing the ?one stop shop? that seemingly changed more recently?
+It was in part due to the intense competition in natural foods, but we were also in a location where we didn’t have parking and at that point in time.
+A lot of people were shopping in larger grocery stores and sort of doing the “one-stop-shop”.
 So we shifted our model to focus more on supplements and body care, and general health and wellness lifestyle supplies.
 We did keep some grocery and have grown it back more significantly over the last 5 years, so we have everything from kombucha and chocolate and snack foods, to unique and interesting grocery items.

 What is it like to be part of a family business?

-We wake up talking about work, sometimes we go to sleep talking about work, and it?s fun.
-My family likes banter, so that often helps us deal with complex situations.
-There?s a lot of sarcasm involved in our conversations and we take everything with a little bit of humor.
-That?s actually one of our business? core values, which are: work hard, have fun and encourage laughter.
+We wake up talking about work, sometimes we go to sleep talking about work, and it’s fun.
+My family likes to banter so that often helps us deal with complex situations.
+There’s a lot of sarcasm involved in our conversations and we take everything with a little bit of humor.
+That’s actually one of our business core values, which are: work hard, have fun and encourage laughter.
 Laughter is really important to us.
-We certainly have disagreements, but one of the best parts of working with my parents is that I know they want what?s best for the store, I know they want what?s best for themselves, and I know they want what?s best for me.
+We certainly have disagreements, but one of the best parts of working with my parents is that I know they want what’s best for the store, I know they want what’s best for themselves, and I know they want what’s best for me.

 So, having them as my mentors and coworkers is excellent because I know they are making every decision with those things in mind, as equals.
 We work really well together and they put a lot of faith and trust in Caleb and me, and it?s worked out pretty good so far!

-We?ve been a B Corp for three years, but we?ve donated to local nonprofits for many years, mostly community-based organizations and some national organizations.
-We are heavily involved in the regenerative agriculture movement as well as the sustainable palm oil initiative, the Raise the Wage campaign (to raise the minimum wage federally and locally in Massachusetts?we?ve been at the forefront of fair pay and equal pay for women), and we donate to a variety of environmental and social causes.
-Last year, we raised our starting hourly pay to a living wage $15 per hour and we pay 100% of health insurance for all full-time employees.
+We’ve been a B Corp for three years, but we’ve donated to local nonprofits for many years, mostly community-based organizations and some national organizations.
+We are heavily involved in the regenerative agriculture movement as well as the sustainable palm oil initiative, the Raise the Wage campaign (to raise the minimum wage federally and locally in Massachusetts we’ve been at the forefront of fair pay and equal pay for women), and we donate to a variety of environmental and social causes.
+Last year, we raised our starting hourly pay to a living wage of $15 per hour and we pay 100% of health insurance for all full-time employees.
 A lot of what we do is localized because we do believe in local living economies.

 Tell us about how your business has changed and evolved based on the accommodation of modern shoppers.

-We try to always be on the cutting edge?not the bleeding edge?of new trends and research in the health and wellness categories.
-We try not to jump on fad trends or fad dieting, but instead things that have significant research behind them, clinical research and longevity in the traditional context.
-We try to work really closely with our brands to vet them and understand their processes, sourcing, raw materials and how they?re treating their workers.
+We try to always be on the cutting edge, not the bleeding edge, with new trends and research in the health and wellness categories.
+We try not to jump on fad trends or fad dieting, but instead, things that have significant research behind them, clinical research, and longevity in the traditional context.
+We try to work really closely with our brands to vet them and understand their processes, sourcing, raw materials, and how they’re treating their workers.
 I would say our customers now, more than ever, are asking for that transparency.
-For example, we?ve seen some negative news articles about supplements in recent years, so we?ve had to work really quickly with our supplement partners to increase the levels of transparency.
+For example, we’ve seen some negative news articles about supplements in recent years, so we’ve had to work really quickly with our supplement partners to increase the levels of transparency.

-That?s going to become truer in bodycare as the scene has absolutely exploded.
-Now everyone and their grandmother is making cosmetics and skincare.
-And not every rosehip oil is created equal, so I imagine there?s going to be a similar movement in bodycare to increase transparency.
-We?ve started to see that from some of our suppliers; they?ve had to scale back or remove products from their shelves because they learned after putting them out that they?re not up to standards or that their manufacturer made an error, which is expensive.
+That’s going to become truer in body care as the scene has absolutely exploded.
+Now everyone and their grandmother are making cosmetics and skincare.
+And not every rosehip oil is created equal, so I imagine there’s going to be a similar movement in body care to increase transparency.
+We’ve started to see that from some of our suppliers; they’ve had to scale back or remove products from their shelves because they learned after putting them out that they’re not up to standards or that their manufacturer made an error, which is expensive.

 And, in the lifestyle category, people are wanting to know about BPA-free and asking if items contain any harmful chemicals.
 In our store, customers have moved even beyond the basics and are seeking something even cleaner.
 They have high standards, so we have high standards.